Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 ### Level 15: Reflect Spell

 Your training allows you to strike spells from the weave.
-You can cast *Absorb Elements* at will, as if cast at level 1.
+You can cast :spell-level-1: *Absorb Elements* at will.

-After you cast *Absorb Elements*, if your next weapon attack—melee or ranged—is against the creature whose spell you absorbed, the bonus damage from *Absorb Elements* is treated as its maximum possible amount.
+After you cast :spell-level-1: *Absorb Elements*, if your next weapon attack—melee or ranged—is against the creature whose spell you absorbed, the bonus damage from *Absorb Elements* is treated as its maximum possible amount.

+[Dispel Magic]: ../../spells/description/core/level-3.md#dispel-magic
+[Counterspell]: ../../spells/description/core/level-3.md#counterspell